Mahmoud-nfz/football-big-data/README.md

 If running for the first time run `bash start.sh download-data` in order to download the datasets we're going to be using.

-- Run `docker ps` to find the id of the container and then run `docker exec -it \<container-id> bash` to launch a shell inside the container.
+- Run `docker compose run spark bash` to launch a shell inside the container.

 #### All of the following commands will be run inside the container